 He started to question why he was offended by Jason trying to convince Alicia to leave him.
 As far as he was concerned she had already made that decision to leave as soon as she started screwing her trainer.
 He doubted he could ever feel the same way about her again.
 But maybe it was the principal of it; you don’t screw another man’s wife – period.

-Matt wouldn’t admit it to himself, but despite what has happened, he was still a little impressed by Alicia telling Jason she loved her husband and had no intention of leaving him.
+Matt wouldn’t admit it to himself, but despite what had happened, he was still a little impressed by Alicia telling Jason she loved her husband and had no intention of leaving him.
 But it still didn’t change anything.

 When Brad returned from placing the order and slid into his chair Matt’s frowning focus was still on his phone. ’Everything OK…?'
 Brad asked.

 Matt slid his phone back onto the table.
-‘Nah, I’ve got it covered, thanks,’ he said before draining the last of his tepid coffee.
+‘Nah, I’ve got it covered, thanks,’ he said before draining the last of his tepid first coffee.